-Valuation Date June 30, 2019
+Valuation Date June 30, 2021

-Measurement Date June 30, 2020
+Measurement Date June 30, 2022

-Actuarial Cost Method Entry-Age
+Actuarial Cost Method Entry-Age Normal

-Normal Cost

-Method
+Cost Method

 Actuarial Assumptions:

-Discount Rate 7.15%
+Discount Rate 6.80%

-Inflation 2.50%
+Inflation 2.30%

-Payroll Growth 2.75%
+Payroll Growth 2.80%

 Projected Salary Increase (1)

-Investment Rate of Return 7.15% (2)
+Investment Rate of Return 6.8% (2)

 Mortality (3)

+Payroll Growth Projected Salary Increase Investment Rate of Return 2.80% (1) 6.8% (2)
-(1) Varies by entry age and service

-(2) Net of pension plan investment expenses, including inflation

-(3) Derived using CalPERS' membership data for all funds
+- (1) Varies by entry age and service - (2) Net of pension plan investment expenses, including inflation - (3) Derived using CalPERS' membership data for all funds

-Discount Rate - The discount rate used to measure the total pension liability was 7.15 percent for the Plan.
+Discount Rate - The discount rate used to measure the total pension liability was 6.8 percent for the Plan.
 To determine whether the municipal bond rate should be used in the calculation of a discount rate for the Plan, CalPERS stress tested plans that would most likely result in a discount rate that would be different from the actuarially assumed discount rate.
 Based on the testing, none of the tested plans run out of assets.
-Therefore, the current 7.15 percent discount rate is adequate and the use of the municipal bond rate calculation is not necessary.
-The long term expected discount rate of 7.15 percent will be applied to all plans in the Public Employees Retirement Fund (PERF).
+Therefore, the current 6.8 percent discount rate is adequate and the use of the municipal bond rate calculation is not necessary.
+The long term expected discount rate of 6.8 percent will be applied to all plans in the Public Employees Retirement Fund (PERF).
 The stress test results are presented in a detailed report that can be obtained from the CalPERS website.
 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.